Emergence of multiphase condensates from a limited set of chemical building blocks: Introduction

 \section{Introduction}

 Biomolecules such as proteins and nucleic acids can spontaneously co-localize to form multicomponent condensates via the thermodynamically driven process of phase separation~\cite{hyman2014liquid,shin2017liquid,berry2018physical,alberti2019considerations}.
-A wide variety of different condensates have been observed in living cells, each of which is associated with a distinct macromolecular composition and the ability to recruit specific client molecules, including enzymes and metabolites~\cite{banani2017biomolecular,xing2020quantitative,kilgore2022learning}.
-Moreover, condensate assembly and disassembly can be regulated by small changes in macromolecular concentrations and the chemical state of the intracellular environment, allowing for dynamic responses of biomolecular co-localization to external stimuli~\cite{su2016phase,case2019regulation,lafontaine2020nucleolus,sanders2020competing,wei2020nucleated,lyons2023functional}.
-Condensate assembly therefore represents an important mechanism of self-organization in cellular biology, and considerable effort has been devoted to identifying so-called ``grammars'' that connect the molecular-level properties of specific biomolecules to the condensates that they tend to form~\cite{brangwynne2015polymer,quiroz2015sequence,wang2018grammar,martin2020valence,rekhi2023grammar}.
+A wide variety of different condensates have been observed in living cells, each of which is associated with a distinct macromolecular composition~\cite{banani2017biomolecular,xing2020quantitative}.
+This \textit{compositional specificity} is central to the ability of condensates to selectively recruit client molecules~\cite{ditlev2018who,kilgore2022learning}, including enzymes and metabolites, and to respond dynamically to changes in macromolecular concentrations and the chemical state of the intracellular environment~\cite{su2016phase,case2019regulation,lafontaine2020nucleolus,sanders2020competing,wei2020nucleated,lyons2023functional}.
+Compositional specificity is thus a key requirement for condensation to serve as a functional mechanism of self-organization in cellular biology.